Wald tests of singular hypotheses: Quadratic forms

 \subsection{Classification of bivariate quadratic forms}

 We now turn to the bivariate case ($k=2$), that is, we are considering a quadratic form in two variables,

-In this case, we are able to give a full classification of the possible distributions of $W_f$ in terms of linear combinations of a pair of independent $\chi^2_1$ random variables; see \citet[Sect.~18.8]{johnson:1994} for a discussion of such distributions.
+In this case, we are able to give a full classification of the possible distributions of $W_f$ in terms of linear combinations of a pair of independent $\chi^2_1$ random variables; see Johnson, Kotz and Balakrishnan \cite{johnson1994}, Section~18.8, for a discussion of such distributions.
 Our classification reveals that for $k=2$ the distributions for quadratic forms are stochastically bounded below and above by $\chi^2_1/4$ and $\chi^2_2/4$, respectively.